bomenderick/pfps-shopping-cart/README.md

 Here's an overview of the different components that make this application.

--   `network_mode: host` doesn't work with Docker for Mac/Windows
+-   `network_mode: host` doesn't work with Docker for Mac/Windows.
+The os won't warn you of that and will create
+-   the container silently but won't bind to any local port.

 ![components](./app.png)